scverse/scvi-tools/docs/contributing/index.md

     To confirm that scvi-tools was successfully installed:

-    ```
+    ```bash
     pip show scvi-tools
     ```

 1. Create an ipykernel so you can use your environment with a Jupyter notebook.
 IDEs like Visual Studio Code can perform this step automatically.
 To do so manually, inside your virtualenv:

-    ```
+    ```bash
     python -m ipykernel install --user --name=scvi-tools-dev
     ```

 1. Install pre-commit, which will enforce the scvi-tools code style (black, flake8) on each of your commits:

-    ```
+    ```bash
-    $ pre-commit install
+    pre-commit install
     ```

 1. Create a branch for local development:

-    ```
+    ```bash
-    $ git checkout -b {your-branch-name}
+    git checkout -b {your-branch-name}
     ```

     Now you can make your changes locally.

 1. Add tests to the `/tests` directory.
 These files start with `test_` and contain functions that start similarly with `test_`.

 1. When you're done making changes, run the tests using pytest:

-    ```
+    ```bash
-    $ pytest tests/models/test_my_new_feature.py
+    pytest tests/models/test_my_new_feature.py
-    $ pytest tests/models/test_my_new_feature.py::test_particular_function_in_file
+    pytest tests/models/test_my_new_feature.py::test_particular_function_in_file
     ```

 1. Commit your changes and push your branch to GitHub:

-    ```
+    ```bash
-    $ git add <file> ...
+    git add <file> ...
-    $ git commit -m "Your detailed description of your changes."
+    git commit -m "Your detailed description of your changes."
-    $ git push origin name-of-your-bugfix-or-feature
+    git push origin name-of-your-bugfix-or-feature
     ```

 1. Submit a pull request through the GitHub website.

 ## Coding Standards

 1. Don't duplicate code.
 Certainly no blocks longer than a couple of lines.
 It's almost always better to refactor than to duplicate blocks of code.
-2. Almost all code should at least be run by a unit test.
+1. Almost all code should at least be run by a unit test.
 No pull request should decrease unit test coverage by much.
-3. Document each new method and each new class with a docstring.
+1. Document each new method and each new class with a docstring.
-4. Don't commit commented-out code.
+1. Don't commit commented-out code.
 Just delete it or store it somewhere outside of the repo.
 You probably aren't going to need it.
 At worse, it's stored in previous commits, from before it was commented out.
-5. A pull request (PR) will typically close at least one Github issue.
+1. A pull request (PR) will typically close at least one Github issue.
 For these pull requests, write the issue it closes in the description, e.g. `closes #210`.
 The issue will be automatically closed when the PR is merged.
-6. Don't commit data to the repository, except perhaps a few small (\< 50 KB) files of test data.
+1. Don't commit data to the repository, except perhaps a few small (\< 50 KB) files of test data.
-7. Respect the scvi-tools code style, the easiest way is to install pre-commit as described above.
+1. Respect the scvi-tools code style, the easiest way is to install pre-commit as described above.
-8. Your PR will be evaluated by automated software for following coding standards, so it's easier to start with good practices.
+1. Your PR will be evaluated by automated software for following coding standards, so it's easier to start with good practices.

 ## Documenting Code